soyoahn/soyoahn.github.io/_posts/2025-06-06-job-interview-questions.md

 ### What Do You Know About Your Users?
 - Who are your customers and what are their biggest pain points?
 How are their pain points being addressed today?
+- What's an example of a current top-of-mind docs need for the team?
 - What documents are successful today?
 Where is knowledge weak and where is knowledge strong?
 - How is dev support done today?
 Who supports your users with problems they're having with the proprietory tools I'd be documenting?
 How's the relationship going between those two groups?
 - (For Internal Docs) When's the last time you shared your docs externally?
 What teams need to do this and why?